dhellmann/pymotw-3/source/sys/limits.rst

 Reference Counts
 ================

-Python uses *reference counting* and *garbage collection* for automatic memory management.
+The primary implementation of Python (CPython) uses *reference counting* and *garbage collection* for automatic memory management.
 An object is automatically marked to be collected when its reference count drops to zero.
 To examine the reference count of an existing object, use :func:`getrefcount`.

 .. literalinclude:: sys_getrefcount.py
     :caption: